WHO declares mpox is now global emergency – DW – 08/14/2024

 The declaration of a disease outbreak as a "public health emergency of international concern" or PHEIC — the WHO's highest level of alert — is intended to accelerate research, funding and international public health measures and boost co-operation to contain the spread of a disease.

-"It's clear that a coordinated international response is essential to stop these outbreaks and save lives," said WHO Director General Tedros Adhanom Ghebreyesus.
+"It's clear that a coordinated international response is essential to stop these outbreaks and save lives," said WHO Director General Tedros Adhanom Ghebreyesus, adding:

+"This is something that should concern us all.
+The potential for further spread within Africa and beyond is very worrying."

 Africa CDC chief Jean Kaseya said on Tuesday that only around 200,000 mpox vaccines are available on the African continent, but that over 10 million are needed.